No more fallacies. Why do airplanes fly?

 Or to be more precise, how is the force that keeps them in the air generated?

-It is incredible that in the middle of the 21st century, where thousands of air vehicles fly across the globe daily, neither science nor engineering have been able to describe in detail the physical mechanism that causes the lifting 'force'*, which allows them to stay off the ground.
+It is incredible that in the middle of the 21st century, where thousands of air vehicles fly across the globe daily, neither science nor engineering has been able to describe in detail the physical mechanism that causes the lifting 'force'*, which allows them to stay off the ground.
 Various hypotheses have been raised since the first flying apparatus took to the skies; however, none of these fulfill all aspects, and even the most reasonable ones remain debatable since they do not offer a general solution to all cases or flight conditions.

-Among the most widespread or well-known hypotheses, there is one that tries to explain that the lift 'force' is a consequence of the existing pressure difference between the lower and upper sides of a wing, related to the 'Bernoulli's principle'; it has been colloquially called (perhaps disparagingly) “the explanation for pilots”, although it is true that even novice engineers could not understand such a phenomenon in any other way, simply because it is a very intuitive, but partially wrong way of explaining it.
+Among the most widespread or well-known hypotheses, there is one that tries to explain that the lift 'force' is a consequence of the existing pressure difference between the lower and upper sides of a wing, related to 'Bernoulli's principle'; it has been colloquially called (perhaps disparagingly) “the explanation for pilots”, although, indeed, even novice engineers could not understand such a phenomenon in any other way, simply because it is a very intuitive, but partially wrong way of explaining it.
 Another hypothesis relates the generation of lift as a reaction force (Newton's 3rd Law) to the deflection ("downwash") of the surrounding fluid; however, this approach is not capable of explaining why a flat plate, for instance, your credit card, produces lift when you hold it upwind outside the car window; that is, it only applies to curved surfaces like wings.
-Although it must be said that such an approach greatly simplifies the effect that wingtip vortices have on lift, those eddies that engineers try to reduce by adding a structural element to the wing tips of modern aircraft in order to reduce the drag 'force' and save fuel consumption (see the following image).
+Although it must be said that such an approach greatly simplifies the effect that wingtip vortices have on the lift, those eddies that engineers try to reduce by adding a structural element to the wing tips of modern aircraft to reduce the drag 'force' and save fuel consumption (see the following image).

 Fig. 1 Winglet to reduce the wingtip vortex intensity.
 Source: https://victortangoaviation.in...

 Regarding wingtip vortices, which are three-dimensional fluid macrostructures that are formed, according to current explanations, by the difference in pressure that exists between the two surfaces of a half-wing (see following image), however, a new computational development [1] suggests that these are formed on an individual (micro) scale even in a flow without viscosity, that is, without friction between its particles, which does not exist in reality, but it helps to understand the fundamentals of fluid dynamics; these micro-vortices can regroup as they interact and evolve over time to form macro-vortices.
 In addition, this new approach suggests that vorticity is formed not only along the external edges, such as the wing tips or the trailing edge (the sharp part) of the wing, but from its entire surface, including the fuselage and all the structural elements in contact with the flow.
-The above seems obvious since the surrounding flow, by definition, is considered a continuous medium (there is no vacuum), and the flow particles do not have any conscience, selective memory or free will to choose from which regions they separate off and from which they do not.
+The above seems obvious since the surrounding flow, by definition, is considered a continuous medium (there is no vacuum), and the flow particles do not have any conscience, selective memory, or free will to choose from which regions they separate off and from which they do not.
 However, the theory on which this development is based (Potential Flow Theory; PFT) dating from the mid-18th century has not been revised since its inception, being effectively applied only for conditions where the flow is considered completely attached to the surface (low wing's tilt to the wind) under a forced viscous assumption.
 Despite the satisfactory results, such an assumption in itself results in a contradiction to the definition of "ideal flow" that has been sought to be described throughout all these years by PFT, which is, among other things, inviscid by definition.
 Therefore, no cohesive force forces it to remain attached to the surface that generates it.
-Due to the above, the fluid viscosity, which also contributes to the generation of the lift 'force' (within a certain viscous range of application), should be treated as an external element to the PFT and, in any case, be included separately.
+Due to the above, the fluid viscosity, which also contributes to the lift generation (within a certain viscous range of application), should be treated as an external element to the PFT and, in any case, be included separately.

 Fig. 2 Pair of wing tip vortices behind an airplane.
 Source: https://th.bing.com...

-*Lift and drag are not forces by themselves, but rather components of a resultant aerodynamic force.
+*Lift and drag are not forces by themselves but rather components of a resultant aerodynamic force.

 **From this formulation (velocity-vorticity) the pressure field is decoupled from the flow solution, therefore, it is a consequence and not the cause of the generation of aerodynamic force!